 Luckily, it’s not all doom and gloom because there are a billion things you can eat for breakfast that don’t have to have eggs – IF you can master this one little trick – and that’s to stop thinking that breakfast has to be something sweet or carb-filled.
 Because it doesn’t.
 It just has to be balanced and nourishing and delicious.

 Seriously though, if you can get past the notion of having to have ‘typical’ breakfast foods like toast, cereal, oatmeal, pancakes, yogurt, etc. and instead reframe that first meal of the day as “The First Meal of the Day” rather than ‘Breakfast’ then your options become nearly limitless.
-Here’s an example of a typical Whole30 breakfast for me: Leftover protein (this was an adaptation of this recipe), kale or other greens sautéed in ghee, roasted sweet potatoes or squash, homemade sauerkraut and coffee.
+Here are some tips to help make egg-free Whole30 breakfasts easier:

 - Batch cook.
 Making a double batch of freezer-friendly foods like sausage patties, chili, soup or stew and portioning them out into small, quick-to-thaw containers means you’ll always have something on hand to reheat and eat – which will make it infinitely easier to resist that slice of toast or bowl of cereal.

-There you have it – my top four tips for thriving during a Whole30 without eggs.
+There you have it – our top four tips for thriving during a Whole30 without eggs.
 And now, the moment you’ve been waiting for … 30 Egg-free Whole30 Breakfasts that don’t suck.
 Enjoy!

 Skillets, Bowls & Hashes

 Brussels Sprouts, Sweet Potato & Sausage Hash – The Real Food Dietitians